lglistaUSCold/rf-fe-screengraph/README.md

 ## How to run
 ### Quickstart
 These 2 commands run back to back will produce a file named `out.svg` that you can open in your web browser.
-You could also pipe the python script output to `dot`
+You could also pipe the python script output to `dot`.
+There are a lot of nodes (~320) and a lot of edges (~1700), so running the `dot` command could take a few minutes depending on your machine.
 ```
 python3 generate_dot_file.py <dir>/USCS-RF-FE >> rffe.dot
 dot -Tsvg rffe.dot >> out.svg